iModeljs-meets-AzureDT/windfarm-iot/azure-function/README.md

 ## Environment Variables

-NOTE: You won't be able to

 Prior to running the function app locally, you'll need to declare some environment variables:

-1. Create "local.settings.json" in root of directory (if running vscode, this should automatically get created with azure function extension)
+1. Create `local.settings.json` in root of directory (if running VSCode, this should automatically get created with Azure Function extension)

 At a minimum, it should contain: